opendistro-for-elasticsearch/opendistro-build/release-notes/opendistro-for-elasticsearch-release-notes-1.12.0.md

 ## Release Details

-You can also track upcoming features in Open Distro for Elasticsearch by watching the code repositories or checking the project website (https://opendistro.github.io/for-elasticsearch/features/comingsoon.html).
+You can also track upcoming features in Open Distro for Elasticsearch by watching the code repositories or checking the [project website](https://opendistro.github.io/for-elasticsearch/features/comingsoon.html).

 ## BREAKING CHANGES